 This side of Bogota is where the majority of people live.
 I’m sure there are opportunities in single projects if you understand the market dynamics, but as a long-term investor living overseas this area is of no interest.
 Potential supply of new buildings is literally endless, especially taking the very loose zoning laws into account.

-Not only is there a fair amount of construction, but the existing housing stock has high vacancy rates for rentals and a lot for sale on the secondary market.
+Two years, I observed not only a fair amount of construction, but that the existing housing stock had high vacancy rates for rentals with a lot for sale on the secondary market.

 Everywhere in Bogota there were apartments for rent and for sale, in all neighbourhoods.